-The presented statistics are the number and proportion of people in each gender and age group whose death certificate had any mention of cancer, respiratory disease or cardiovascular disease.
+The presented statistics are the number and proportion of people dying in each category of place whose cause of death was cancer, respiratory disease, circulatory disease or 'something else'.

 Data source

 Office for National Statistics (ONS) annual mortality extracts 2014.